kavindalj/Blog/posts/buildingAReliableBackupSystem.md

 cover: /buildingAReliableBackupSystem/cover.png
 ---

-# Building a Reliable Backup System for My Multi-Device Setup

 In the ever-evolving world of technology, I find myself constantly experimenting with different operating systems and devices.
 While this is exciting, it also presents a challenge: data protection and availability.
 Losing important files due to hardware failure, accidental deletion, or even system corruption is not an option.
 So, I decided to build a robust backup system that ensures my data is safe, accessible, and redundant.

 ## My Setup: A Diverse Ecosystem